Auto-Start Threads in Python

 The new thread executes our custom task function.
 A message is printed, the thread sleeps for a moment, then a final message is reported before the thread terminates.

-Task starting Task all done |
+Task all done

 This demonstrates how to define a new class for auto-starting new threads, and how it can be used to execute task functions.